stay·manual

 Should you broadcast 2.4 GHz and 5 GHz separately?

-Modern WiFi 5 and WiFi 6 routers broadcast both bands under a single network name — “band steering” handles the handoff transparently.
+Modern WiFi 5 and WiFi 6 routers broadcast both bands under a single network name.
+“Band steering” handles the handoff transparently.
 Leave it on.
 Splitting into “CasaLisboa_2G” and “CasaLisboa_5G” confuses guests, and the speed difference between bands is invisible for everything except a guest streaming 4K video close to the router.

-The IoT network is worth the 10 minutes
+A separate smart-device network is worth the 10 minutes

 Coverage: when one router isn't enough